septag/Junkyard/README.md

 - Multiplatform.
 Currently supported platforms (ARM64, x86_64 architectures only):
     - Windows (Tested on Windows 10 x64)
     - Linux (Tesded on Ubuntu 22/PopOS)
-    - MacOS through MoltenVk (Currently broken, will be back up soon again)
+    - MacOS-Arm64 M1 and up (through MoltenVk 1.3)
     - Android (Currently broken, might work with Vulkan 1.3 hardware)
 - Minimal C'ish C++20: Some people call it Sane-C++ or similarly [Orthodox-C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b).
 I use a very small subset of newer C++ standards, in which I will explain later in the wiki.
 Some of them are pointed in [CppFeatures.txt](doc/CppFeatures.txt)
     - No stdc++ allowed in the code